-Field trips, interactions with leading professionals, internships and engagement in social issues are employed in engaging the curriculum and syllabus.
+This syllabus and curriculum are designed to transmit the most essential and updated information to students.
+Field trips, interactions with leading professionals, internships and engagement in social issues are employed in administering the curriculum and syllabus.
+Industry relationships are promoted for professional competence on a long term basis.